ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.unifi/README.md

 ## Important information
 The adapter is still under development.
 As of now it is only possible to get information from your UniFi controller into your ioBroker.

-**It is not possible to change the configuration of your UniFi controller (e.g. enable/disable WLANs)**

 ## Configuration
 ###  Minimum required information
 To get this adapter up and running the following information is needed: